Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Session 2
 The second session is an "Introduction to molecular dynamics simulations".
-This workshop is adapted from a GROMACS tutorial by Cathrine Bergh, Maryam Majdolhosseini and Alessandra Villa.

-[//]: # (need to cite)

-A short lecture at the start introduces theoretical background topics in molecular simulations, such as force fields, thermodynamic ensembles, and typical system requirements.
+This workshop is adapted from a GROMACS tutorial by Cathrine Bergh, Maryam Majdolhosseini and Alessandra Villa.[@lysozyme] A short lecture at the start introduces theoretical background topics in molecular simulations, such as force fields, thermodynamic ensembles, and typical system requirements.